koreyGambill/scripts/bash-scripts/README.md

-# bashScripts
+# bash-scripts
-bashScripts is a place to put small bash utilities, and to serve as a cheatsheet and reference to best practices.
+bash-scripts is a place to put small bash utilities, and to serve as a cheatsheet and reference to best practices.

 # Cheat Sheet